 The following management discussion and analysis ("MD&A") is a review of operations, current financial position and outlook for Wi2Wi Corporation ("Wi2Wi" or the "Company").
-It is dated August 22, 2024 and should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for periods ended June 30, 2024 and Audited Consolidated Financial Statements for years ended December 31, 2023, 2022 and 2021 which are available on SEDAR at www.sedar.com.
+It is dated May 15,2025 and should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for periods ended March 31, 2025 and Audited Consolidated Financial Statements for years ended December 31, 2024, 2023 and 2022 which are available on SEDAR at www.sedarplus.com.

-All dollar amounts are in thousands of United States Dollars, unless otherwise noted
+All dollar amounts are in thousands of United States Dollars, unless otherwise noted.

-Corporate Strategy and Overview
+Corporate Overview